hellbelly/BS-Snper/README.txt

 	1.	unzip BS-Snper-master.zip
 	2.	cd BS-Snper-master
 	3.	sh BS-Snper.sh
-Make sure the executable files rrbsSnp and chrLenExtract are generated.
+Make sure the executable file rrbsSnp is generated.

 Usage
 You can run BS-SNPer in Linux or MAC OS, using the command like: